 - Publishing the names of all credibly accused abusers on diocesan websites.

-Patriarchy Dismantled in All Its Forms
+- Patriarchy and Clericalism Dismantled in All Its Forms

 - Including women fully and equally at every level of church ministry and governance.